For investing, I am talking about three types:

 Investing in quality items

 Items you use every day such as the mattress you sleep on and the shoes you wear should be good quality.
 This is because you want items which will support your body and keep you healthy.
 A good quality mattress will enable you to sleep well which adds to your overall quality of life.
 A quality mattress doesn’t need to be extremely expensive either.
-I love my iGravity which was $999 and you can get $100 off plus read the review here.

 For shoes, I purchase my kids shoes from the Athletes Foot.
 We get fitted properly.
 One of my daughters has long, thin feet that roll in a little so she needs extra support and can be hard to fit.
 My other daughter is ‘average’ in sizing so has more options.
 Shoes support your back and ill fitting shoes which are not supportive can lead to all sorts of health problems.
 I have found buying good quality shoes for my daughters and I saves money because they last longer and support our bodies, thus reducing injuries and other health issues.

 I am also particular about clothing brands, but often buy them from second hand stores.
 Look at what you buy and what might be better to pay a little more for at the beginning to save money over the long term.
 (To be clear, Athlete’s Foot didn’t sponsor, they are who I have used for a few years now.)

 The same goes for appliances and anything else you use.
 You don’t need to buy top of the range nor most expensive.
 Do some research, read reviews and find what is worth spending more on and which items you need to be high quality.

 How are you investing your money to make it grow and work for you?
 Your tolerance to risk will factor in here a little as to what you want to invest in and how high the risk is for the return on investment for you.

 It is important to get professional financial advice and not just invest in something because someone online or a friend suggested it.
 Do your own research and make your own decision.